-Many experts recommend meeting with two or three different therapists before deciding which is the right fit for you.
+Many experts recommend meeting with two or three different behavioral health providers before deciding which is the right fit for you.
 You want to find someone that you feel comfortable with, so you can speak honestly and be yourself.
 “It’s not necessarily about who you like best, but who you think will be the best fit for taking you where you want to go,” Maheu says.

 Your first visit with a psychologist will be similar whether you’re in person or on a video call.
 During your first meeting, you’ll focus on getting to know one another.
 You can let your provider know your concerns and goals.
 Together you can discuss a plan for moving forward.

 When preparing for your telehealth visit, there are some things you can do to help it go smoothly.
 First, familiarize yourself with the technology.
 Your provider’s office will give you instructions about how to log into the appointment at your scheduled time.
 If you have questions or have trouble logging on, reach out to your provider’s office with questions.